 Staying Focused on the Road: April is National Distracted Driving Awareness Month

 Like sword-swallowing and bomb defusing, driving is really one of those activities that go best when it has your complete attention.
-Unfortunately, we don’t always give driving our full attention, and when people drive while distracted and perform any activity that takes their attention off the act of driving, the chances of getting into an accident increase substantially and can lead to serious injuries and even death.
+Unfortunately, we don’t always give driving our full attention, and when people drive while distracted and perform any activity that takes their attention off the act of driving, the chances of getting into an car accident increase substantially and can lead to serious injuries and even death.

 Unfortunately, distracted driving is a dangerous epidemic on America’s roadways.
 In an effort to recognize the dangers of and eliminate preventable deaths from distracted driving, April has been designated as Distracted Driving Awareness Month by the National Safety Council (NSC) (https://www.nsc.org/road-safety/get-involved/distracted-driving-awareness-month).